Sylvain-SF/Bike_Sharing/README.md

 <br>
 Business recommendations:

-- Knowing that most user are Male let a window open for development to attract more Female into bike sharing.
+- Knowing that most user are Male let a window open for development to attract more Female into bike sharing(have some bike more adapted to Female can definitively help it).
 - There is more user during the evening 4pm to 7pm on week-day, implanting bike stations around residential area could help boost the utilization for user to go to work in the morning with a bike as well.
 - There is user during the week-end but not as much as during the week-day peak hours, an only week-end subscribe policy might boost utilization during week-end.